Fred Guttenberg: Political

 In early March 2018 he traveled to Washington to speak at a US Senate hearing about taking steps to prevent further violence.
 While in the Washington area he spoke at a town hall in Alexandria, Virginia.
 Guttenberg's advocacy has been characterized by his refusal to sit down, with Democratic Florida Senator Bill Nelson explaining that Guttenberg "cannot talk about this sitting down."

-A candidate for Florida's 22nd congressional district, Javier Manjarres, wrote on social media in July 2018, "C'mon Fred...stop exploiting her death in the name of some political agenda...your daughter was shot by some lunatic who had an AR-15, not by the gun itself. #Fixit #VoteJavi".
+Javier Manjarres, a Republican primary election candidate for Florida's 22nd congressional district, wrote on social media in July 2018, "C'mon Fred...stop exploiting her death in the name of some political agenda...your daughter was shot by some lunatic who had an AR-15, not by the gun itself. #Fixit #VoteJavi".
 Guttenberg responded that he would do everything possible to make sure that Manjarres would not "sniff the halls of Congress", and that "If you call honesty around gun safety exploitation, then you clearly have a political agenda."
+Manjarres was later arrested for physically attacking his sister's boyfriend and shooting at his truck as he fled.

 On September 4, 2018, at a hearing for the Brett Kavanaugh Supreme Court nomination, Guttenberg introduced himself to Kavanaugh, who looked at him, but turned away without shaking his hand.
 The encounter was the basis of a written question from the senators, to which Kavanaugh wrote that he did not recognize Guttenberg after having had a "chaotic morning".

 Guttenberg criticized Kavanaugh's response, calling it "less than genuine".

 In September 2019, Guttenberg met with Ted Cruz and Alyssa Milano to discuss gun violence.
 He said this was "a really important day."
 On February 4, 2020, Guttenberg was invited to attend President Trump's State of the Union address.
 During the speech, Guttenberg attempted to shout over the President, and was asked to leave.
 The following day he apologized for the outburst, saying he let his emotions get the best of him.

 After Robb Elementary School shooting in 2022, Guttenberg called for politicians to enact stricter gun control, and expressed support for the families of the victims.

+Guttenberg serves on the advisory board of Voters of Tomorrow, an advocacy organization that promotes political engagement among Generation Z.

+In 2024, Guttenberg disavowed gun violence advocacy group March for Our Lives, claiming that their support for pro-Palestine college protests in the Gaza war was antisemitic.
+He had also previously stated that he would support a pro-Israel Republican over an anti-Israel Democrat in an election, and that he was in favor of Governor Ron DeSantis's moves to ban Students for Justice in Palestine chapters from Florida universities.